Andy Toolson: Coaching

 After his playing days Toolson was invited back to BYU as an assistant coach under Steve Cleveland.
 Toolson's primary responsibilities were recruiting, academics, offensive skill development, and game preparation.
-Toolson would serve as an assistant coach from 2001–2005.
+Toolson would serve as an assistant coach from 2001 to 2005.

 Sports broadcasting

 In 2006 Toolson joined KSL with Greg Wrubell to call BYU men's basketball games on the radio.
 He would serve as an analyst for KSL broadcasts for 3 seasons (2006–2009) when he would be replaced by Mark Durrant.
 In 2007 Toolson also began calling some TV men's basketball games for BYUtv Sports where he has called games with Dave McCann (2007, 2009–present), Jarom Jordan (1 game in 2009), Chris Twitty (2007), and Steve Brown (2008).
 In 2010 Toolson would sign a contract with the Mtn. where he has called games with Dan Gutowsky and Peter Young.
 He currently lives in Vancouver, Washington.